 - Remember that chanting takes a lot of energy!
 Plan chants in short bursts, 5 minutes or so, before or after a speaker or other event.
-Avoid round-the-clock, continuous chanting at your action or event.
-It'll wear your folks out! - Provide places for attendees to recharge.
+Avoid round-the-clock, continuous chanting at your action or event! - Provide places for attendees to recharge.
 Shade, snacks, beverages, warming areas, all will help sustain momentum. - Fill empty time with music!
 Put together a playlist to run through a PA System or have a member bring a guitar! - Don't let your action turn into a slog.
 An energetic action cut short is better than a long-running action that has no fire in it.